 Welcome to the Memphis Chapter of the American Guild of Organists.
-Our website has a lot of information contained within and I hope you will find it useful.
-Programs for the upcoming 2016-17 year, information about scholarships for organ students, a list of organ substitutes and photo gallery of past events are just a sample of what you can find here.
+Our website has a lot of information contained within that I hope you will find useful.
+Programs for the upcoming 2016-17 year, information about scholarships for organ students, a list of organ substitutes and photo gallery are samples of what you can find here.

 Carolyn Mason, Dean

 AGO Memphis is a local chapter of the American Guild of Organists (AGO), the national professional association serving the organ and choral music fields.

 The Chapter was chartered February 1914 as the Tennessee Chapter and rechartered in 1954 as the Memphis Chapter, the Original Tennessee Chapter.

 Programs are open to the public and free.
 We welcome you to join us anytime.
 Visit our programs page for a schedule.

 Membership is open.
 To anyone.
 Music skill is not required, only interest.
 Visit our membership page to learn more.